microsoft/FluidFramework/packages/runtime/container-runtime/README.md

 ### Motivation for Data Virtualization

 This section talks about how the system used to work before Data virtualization.
-Fluid (through its APIs) does expose some levels of data virtualization.
-But under covers, there is almost none.
-The whole content of the file is downloaded in one go.
-Due to limitation of data virtualization, FF holds ALL blobs in snapshot as those might be required in the future.
-Any delayed loading (through FF APIs) results in loading state of DDSs at a sequence number of snapshot we booted from, and application of all the ops up till current sequence number.
+Currently, the content of whole file is downloaded in one go.
+Due to limitation of data virtualization, FF holds all blobs in snapshot as those might be required in the future.
+Any delayed loading (through FF APIs) results in loading state of datastores at a sequence number of snapshot we booted from, up until the current sequence number by applying the pending ops for that datastore.
 While application may choose not to load some data stores immediately on boot (and realize some saving in time and memory by not allocating appropriate app state for such datastores), FF still pays the costs for such content.
-It also continues to pay the cost for all such content indefinitely, even if those datastores were loaded (this could theoretically be optimized, but now there is no good way for driver to learn what blobs are safe to discard due to limitations in interface and lack of appropriate semantics at driver API layer).
+It also continues to pay the cost for all such content indefinitely, even if those datastores were loaded.

 ### Improvement with Data Virtualization